Chris0Jeky/N-person-prisoners-dilemma-simulation/README.md

 - Scenario generation and analysis tools for discovering interesting parameter combinations
 - Comprehensive test suite for code validation

+## What's New

+### Improved Tit-for-Tat Implementation (v2.0)
+The TFT strategy has been redesigned to be ecosystem-aware:
+- **Network-aware**: TFT now considers the cooperation proportion among connected neighbors
+- **Configurable threshold**: Set the minimum cooperation proportion required (default: 50%)
+- **Proportional variant**: New ProportionalTitForTat strategy for probabilistic responses
+- **Consistent behavior**: Works properly in both neighborhood and pairwise modes

+See `scripts/demos/demonstrate_tft_ecosystem.py` for a demonstration of the new behavior.

 ## Requirements

 The package requires Python 3.7+ and several dependencies.
 Install them using: